Slow Down

 No Ploughing + Mob Grazing = Increased Topsoil + Natural Carbon Capture + Carbon Negative Farm

-By our own calculations, using the Farm Carbon Calculator, we are a carbon negative farm.
+Using our numbers in the Farm Carbon Calculator, we are a carbon negative farm.

 Further reading: Regenerative Agriculture can play a key role in combating climate change